The Cigna Group

 What are the main risks of holding CI?

-Based on the provided information, here are the key risks of holding CI stock, ordered by importance:
+Based on the provided information, here are the key risks of holding CI stock:

 What is the price forecast for CI in 2026?

-Based on its current trajectory and the outlined drivers, here is a strategic forecast for Cigna's (CI) stock performance through 2026.
+Based on the provided analysis, here is a forecast for The Cigna Group (CI) stock through 2026.